 With files from Jennifer Krissilas.

-Here’s where to find even more Indigenous art, all across the city.
+Here’s where to find even more Toronto Indigenous art:

-- Four totem poles carved by members of the Nisga’a and Haida communities of the Pacific Northwest tower above the stairways at the Royal Ontario Museum.
+- Four totem poles carved by members of the Nisga’a and Haida communities of the Pacific Northwest tower above the stairways at the .
 Don’t miss the ROM’s Daphne Cockwell Gallery of Canada: First Peoples.

 - The Inukshuk is a sculptural figure that serves as a multifaceted guide to the Inuit, both practically and symbolically.
 West of Harbourfront, Toronto Inukshuk Park features a 50-tonne mountain rose granite version created by Kellypalik Qimirpik of Nunavut.

-- The oldest professional Indigenous theatre company in Canada, Native Earth Performing Arts has a full slate of theatre, dance and multidisciplinary art programming planned for 2018.
+- TThe oldest professional Indigenous theatre company in Canada, Native Earth Performing Arts has a full slate of theatre, dance and multidisciplinary art programming events and performances dedicated to creating and developing artistic expressions of the Indigenous experience in Canada.

-- The imagineNATIVE film + Media Arts Festival is the world’s biggest presenter of Indigenous screen content.
-The event celebrates its 19th birthday in 2018.
+- The imagineNATIVE Film & Media Arts Festival is the world’s biggest presenter of Indigenous screen content.

 - The Bata Shoe Museum and Gardiner Museum collections both house handcrafted works of historical and cultural significance.